TaylorHub/tagroidz/tagroidz-monitor/README.md

 Tagroidz Monitor
 ================

-This module contains the game logic, it relies on nodejs and socket.io.
+This module contains the Html5 application which renders the game in a browser.

 ## Installation